hphelion/docs.hpcloud.com/apispecs/c1.0/dns/hpcloud-dns-v1.md

 ### 3.3 Service Catalog
-*Describe if the service API is exposed via the service catalog.
-Reference the fragment of the service catalog showing the structure.*

-The service is exposed in the service catalog, as shown in the following fragment:
+The HP Cloud DNS service is exposed in the service catalog, as shown in the following fragment:

     {
         "name": "DNS",